dalguete/contrainer/README.md

 and **BE RESPONSABLE** on what the exposed scripts, in your containers, will do.

 **contrainer** will decide how to run a given script, given the target to affect.
-So, when containers are targets, it will use the `docker exec` facility, when **contrainer** itself is affected, it will run the commands directly in command line and when host is affected, the next structure will be used:
+So, when containers or **contrainer** is target, it will use the `docker exec` facility, and when host is affected, the next structure will be used:

 ```
 sudo nsenter --mount=$S1YSIMAGE/proc/1/ns/mnt -- <host command>